gakalmar/Notes/_TODO.md

 # To check & add:

+- Create a summary code for all methods (GET etc)

 - New material related:
     - https://github.com/raberik98/CC_Express_Endpoints
     - Send data to server in jounrey: ask for help